corda/corda/docs/source/network-builder.rst

 Quickstart Remote Azure
 ^^^^^^^^^^^^^^^^^^^^^^^

+1. ``cd kotlin-source/build/nodes``
-1. ``java -jar <network-builder-jar> -b AZURE -d .``
+2. ``java -jar <path/to/network-builder-jar> -b AZURE -d .``

 .. note:: The Azure configuration is handled by the az-cli utility.
 See the :ref:`pre-requisites`.

 Interacting with the nodes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To interact with the nodes, it is possible to SSH into the nodes via the port 12222 mapping.
-For example, to SSH into the ``bankofcorda0`` node:
+You can interact with the nodes by SSHing into them on the port that is mapped to 12222.
+For example, to SSH into the
+``bankofcorda0`` node, you would run:

 .. sourcecode:: shell